Extracting precise data from in-the-field wool tuft tests

 Total sum of angular change in curvature (the two vectors as mentioned earlier) of each tuft over all frames

-Angle of a window encompassing the median 50% of all angles calculated for each tuft
+Angle of a window encompassing the median 50% of all instantaneous angles for each tuft

 RMS of the fluctuations in tuft tip velocity (thinking more quantitatively in terms of the equation for turbulent kinetic energy)